akutruff/sidewalk/README.md

 - [EmpireTech Ultra Low Light IPC-T54IR-ZE](https://www.amazon.com/gp/product/B08LCY27TD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) - this is a rebranded Dahua camera that is excellent at night as well as day.

 7. Draw zones in Frigate for where you want to detect objects.
-8. Copy the zone coordinates to the `zones.json` file in the `checker/config` directory
+8. Copy the zone coordinates you created in Frigate to the `zones.json` file in the `checker/config` directory making sure the names are the same.
 9. Setup `sidewalk` storage

 You should pick a single storage location as your source of truth to store all files that are downloaded from frigate and submitted to 311.

 Files structure:

 `311-events/events` - Stores all events, 311 website screenshots, frigate metadata, and the service request number.
 (NEVER delete anything in this directoy.
-It is your database of events that you have submitted)
+It is your database of events that you have submitted to 311) Back this up to Google Drive or a similar service.
 `311-events/events-staging` - Temporary storage for when you are reviewing clips and tracks how many times you removed them.
 This folder may be emptied.
 `311-events/config` - Stores configuration files such as `service-request-definitions.json`

-10. fillout `service-request-definitions.json` that describes the potential 311 violation to associate with each zone.
+10. Fillout `service-request-definitions.json` that describes the potential 311 violation to associate with each zone.

 11. Fill out the various values `.env` file and `docker-compose.yml` for `sidewalk`.